cfrymire98/meltyloop/README.md

 ## A time-based audio plugin by Conor Frymire

-Melty loop is a time-stretching looping effect used to morph audio over repeating lengths of musical measures.
+Melty Loop is a time-stretching looping effect used to morph audio over repeating lengths of musical measures.
 This effect is inspired by FL-Studio's Gross Beat and is in the form of a VST to be compatible with all popular DAWS.

 ### Features: